sunnymui/iframe-focus-tracker/README.md

 #### ift.track()

-Use the `ift.track()` function to declare iframe elements you wish to track interaction for. `ift.track` takes 3 arguments:
+Use the `ift.track()` function to declare the iframe element you wish to track interaction for. `ift.track` takes 3 arguments:

 1. CSS Selector for the element to track (string) - Selector to use to grab the element, anything that works with document.querySelector.
 2. Callback (function) - A function to be executed when the tracked element gets focus, will be passed the tracked element as the first parameter.
 Default: Empty anonymous function.